Lyuna91/generateur-de-monde-2D/cahier_de_suivi.md

 - La fonction get_biome_info permet de récupérer les infos d'un biome sous forme de dico, le **repr** permet de les afficher seulement.

 - En plus j'ai fais la mise à jour de tout les fichiers en fonction de la doc technique, plus ajouter un **repr** pour toute les classes.

+# 28/10/2024

+### Update Carlos :

+It was a hard day to be honest.
+I searched a lot of libraries to generate countries names randomly but they didn't work at all.
+So I decided to use a manual creation based on list of characters, titles and random library and i think is a really good work.

+je parle bien anglais en vrai.